trychlos/accounts-iziam/README.md

 - `iziamOptions`

-    An options object to be passed to
+    An options object to be passed to `pwix:iziam-oidc` package and which may contain any `openid-client` option.

 #### `iziamLogoutButton`